johnny353535/yoi/docs/_pages/elements/box.md

 ---

 # Box

-Use this element to create a versatile container and affect hirachy in your page layout.
-Combine it with CSS-utility-classes to create custom variations.
+<p class="intro">Use this element to create a versatile container and affect hirachy in your page layout.
+Combine it with CSS-utility-classes to create custom variations.</p>

 | Styles         | [box.less]({{ pathToSourceFile }}assets/less/elements/box.less) |
 | Base CSS-Class | `.box`                                                          |
 | Modifiers      | `-`                                                             |

 ## Basic Example

 This is how a basic `.box` looks like and how you write the markup:

 ```html